domingosebastian/design_patterns/patterns_12_proxy_solution/README.txt

 Our banking system has a basic Account interface.

-This allows it to have the name and balance of the client, as well allowing a new transaction to be made.
+This allows it to have the name and balance of the client, as well as allowing a new transaction to be made.

 The basic implementation is NormalAccount.